 3) To expose students of music to performances by America’s great improvisational artists

 4) To give students and the general public alike a deeper understanding and appreciation of America’s own music – Jazz

 Though the mission remains the same, the festival has been tweaked to make for a deeper educational experience.
-The MU/Rock Bridge Jazz Festival, now co-hosted by Rock Bridge High School, will offer workshops and clinics with renowned jazz educators from throughout the region in a ratings-only format, with an option to participate in sight-reading.
-Although the format is ratings-only, the band with the top score will be invited to present a Command Performance on the festival concert.
+The MU Jazz Festival (formerly the MU/Rock Bridge Jazz Festival) will offer workshops and clinics with renowned jazz educators from throughout the region in a ratings-only format, with an option to participate in sight-reading.
+Although the format is ratings-only, the band with the top score will be invited to present a Command Performanceon the festival concert.
 Additionally, the top soloists will be invited to perform with the MU Concert Jazz Band.
 Bands from all over the state of Missouri will participate in this unique festival!